molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

     * For example, `"\"quoted\",string,in,quoted column"` is a valid column in a file with `,` delimiter and `"` quote character.
     * On the other hand, `" " "` is *not a valid column if `"` is the quote character* because it contains an unescaped `"` in a quoted column.
     * Finally, `a,b` would be treated as two columns in a CSV file with `"` quote character, but `"a,b"` is a single column because a comma is not treated as a column separator in a quoted column.
+* You can pass in `null` for the 3rd, 4th, and 5th args.
+Any instance of `null` in those args will be replaced with the default value.

 __Example:__
 Suppose you have the JSON string `"nums,names,cities,date,zone,subzone,contaminated\nnan,Bluds,BUS,,1,'',TRUE\n0.5,dfsd,FUDG,12/13/2020 0:00,2,c,TRUE\n,qere,GOLAR,,3,f,\n1.2,qere,'GOL\\'AR',,3,h,TRUE\n'',flodt,'q,tun',,4,q,FALSE\n4.6,Kjond,,,,w,''\n4.6,'Kj\nond',YUNOB,10/17/2014 0:00,5,z,FALSE"`